open-telemetry/opentelemetry-cpp/resource_detectors/README.md

 ### Builder targets: Link to builders for declaritive configuration

-Builder targets make detectors availble for declaritive configuration and hide the concrete detector implementations.
+Builder targets make detectors available for declaritive configuration and hide the concrete detector implementations.

 Link all builders: